kevaone/narwhallet/README.md

 sudo apt install python3 git<br/>

 ### venv example
-*recommended to use a virtual environment for separation and to ensure no dependency conflicts* mkdir K1<br/>
+*recommended to use a virtual environment for separation and to ensure no dependency conflicts*<br/>
+mkdir K1<br/>
 cd K1<br/>
 python3 -m venv ./venv<br/>